dorothymuhonja/Neighborhood/README.md

 * Post a business
 * Set up your own profile

-* Note: A user can only join one neighborhood
+* Note: A user cannot join more than  one neighborhood

 #### System Admin
 * Can add, change or delete the users and neighborhood admins